endevver/mt-plugin-thatshot/README.md

 It's quite possible the designated area on your site where you want to publish your hot topics to has a limited amount of space, or you want to keep track of how many topics you're publishing there.
 Use the **Hot Topic Soft Limit** setting to help manage this by specifying an acceptable maximum number of hot topics.
 When this number is hit users will see a notification when adding a new hot topic, informing them that this limit has been hit.
 This is a soft limit, and does *not* prevent additional topics from being added.

-After a topic has been heated or cooled, you probably want to see a template be republished with this updated data.
+After a topic has been heated or cooled, you probably want a template to be republished with this updated data.
 Use the **Republish this Template** option to do that.
 Select an index template to be republished.

-# Use
+# Using That's Hot

 ## Add Hot Topic

 Create a hot topic with this screen, found in Create > Hot Topic.
 Specify a topic title and a URL or search keyword, then make the topic hot now or schedule it for future hotness.
 Save.

 Enter only partial details--part of a title or URL, for example--to search for an existing topic to reheat.
 If only one search result is found, That's Hot offers to reheat the existing topic--make it hot now or schedule hotness and save.
-If many search results are found, they are all returned so you can select which topic to make or schedule hot and save.
+If many search results are found, they are all returned so you can select which topic to reheat or schedule and save.

-Upon successful save, the specified template is republished.
+Upon successful save, the index template specified in the plugin's Settings is republished.

 ## Manage Hot Topics

 The Manage screen lets you work with all topics and is found in Manage > Hot Topics.
 This listing screen displays all scheduled hot, currently hot, and previously hot topics.
 These three statuses are indicated by different colored status icons.
 This screen can display the same topic several times, indicating that it is currently hot and was previously hot.

 Reheat a topic by selecting it and clicking the "Reheat" page action.
-Pull a topic from the hot list by selecting it an clicking "Make Cold"--notice that the topic is not removed, but the status is simply changed to "Cold."
+Pull a topic from the hot list by selecting it and clicking "Make Cold"--notice that the topic is not removed, but the status is simply changed to "Cold."
 Use the Quickfilters to see a history of hot topics.

 ## Edit Topic